United Kingdom

 Closing statement

 As an organisation we are committed to the welfare of our staff, customers, suppliers and other stakeholders through a zero harm initiative.
 We feel that there is more that can be done both internally and externally to help eradicate modern slavery and the aim is to work through the various actions that we have identified, with the resource that we have.
-If we keep modern slavery high on our agenda we believe we can help to make a difference.
+If we keep modern slavery high on our agenda, we believe we can help to make a difference.

 Board approval

-This Statement has been communicated to the Board of The Altro Group plc to inform directors of the work that has been done, that will be done in 2023 and the steps we plan to take as a business to guard against modern slavery and human trafficking.
+This Statement has been communicated to the Board of The Altro Group plc to inform directors of the work that has been done, that will be done in 2024 and the steps we plan to take as a business to guard against modern slavery and human trafficking.